Sp3EdeR/revanced-auto-patcher/README.md

 Then run `python patch.py --help` and look at the output in the terminal.
 Select one or more applications from the list of supported ones, and run `python patch.py <app name>` or `python patch.py <app name> <app2 name> ...`.
 The patched apk will be created in the ReVanced directory.
 The following section documents the other files created.

 # Default Usage - Manual Source Downloading
 This is an alternative method that requires you to get the APK file for the original, unpatched application.
-By default, the script uses [ReVanced Extended patches](https://github.com/inotia00/revanced-patches) to modify APKs.
+By default, the script uses [ReVanced patches](https://github.com/ReVanced/revanced-patches) to modify APKs.
 Only place supported APKs, and only supported versions in this folder, otherwise the patching will fail.
 Create the following folder structure:

 ```
 ReVanced